-In this scenario, as shown in Figure 1, an OC-3 satellite link was established between the TIOC (Technology Integration and Operation Center) and GSFC.
-The BER in the satellite links was measured to be in the range of $10^{-11}$ at the TIOC and $10^{-13}$ at GSFC throughout the experiments.
-This is an almost error free OC-3 link, similar to the specifications of terrestrial fiber networks.
-The round trip time (RTT), that is the path latency between the two hosts, was measured by the program ping to be 534 ms on an average of ten trials.
-For comparison, let us note here that the average RTT in the local ATM network, shown in Figure 3, is only 0.1 ms, while the average RTT in the AAI WAN, shown in the same figure, is 39 ms. The satellite round trip latency is the sum of the propagation delay over the satellite link, the transmission delay of ATM cells, the ATM segmentation and reassembly (SAR) delay, the processing delay within the TCP/IP stack, and the propagation delay through the terrestrial fiber networks used to connect the hosts under test with the ground stations.
+In this scenario, as shown in Figure 1, an OC-3 satellite link was established between the TIOC (Technology Integration and Operations Center) and GSFC.
+The BER of the satellite links was measured to be in the range of 10^{-11} at the TIOC and 10^{-13} at GSFC throughout the experiments, which is close to the specifications of terrestrial fiber networks.
+The round trip time (RTT), that is the path latency between the two hosts, was measured by the program ping to be 534 ms on average.
+For comparison, let us note here that the average RTT in the local ATM network, shown in Figure 3, is only 0.1 ms, while the average RTT in the AAI WAN, shown in the same figure, is 39 ms. The satellite round trip latency is the sum of the propagation delay over the satellite link, the transmission delay of ATM cells, the ATM segmentation and reassemble (SAR) delay, the processing delay within the TCP/IP stack, and the propagation delay through the terrestrial fiber networks used to connect the hosts under test with the ground stations.
 Of these factors, the satellite propagation time is by far the dominant.

-The send and receive buffer sizes to fully utilize the OC-3 ATM link and for optimal performance, were calculated according to equation (2).
-As shown below, the minimum window size required for maximum throughput is about 9 MB.
+The send and receive buffer sizes to fully utilize the OC-3 ATM link for optimal performance, were calculated at 9 MB.
 In our experiments we used a transmit and receive window size of 10 MB.
+We obtained high throughput results, averaged in ten trials to 109.717 Mbps with a standard deviation (σ) of 5.544 Mbps.